NIFTy-PPL/NIFTy/docs/source/ift.rst

 The cross-correlation of field and power spectrum is taken care of in this process.
 Posterior samples can be obtained to study this cross-correlation.

-It should be noted that MGVI as any VI method typically only provide a lower bound on the variance.
+It should be noted that MGVI, as any VI method, can typically only provide a lower bound on the variance.